 When fight night came, Moore was up to his old tricks; he would lean and sway to one side, away from his opponent in order to goad them into committing to a punch he could avoid before countering.
 He did it well in round one at times, but Patterson fought with his gloves high, much of his offense and defense predicated on bending his waist and weaving past Moore’s punches.
 The strategy confused Moore and he had few opportunities to work his counters, and by the end of round two Patterson had gained control of the fight.

-In the third Patterson opened a gash on Moore’s left eyebrow, and in round four Moore was sent to his corner looking more rickety than ever.
+In round three Patterson opened a gash on Moore’s left eyebrow, and in the fourth Archie was sent to his corner looking more rickety than ever.
 A left hook in round five sent “The Old Mongoose” down and seemed to steal his legs out from under him.
 After he rose, a single right hand brought Moore to a knee and put him there for the count.

 After the bout, Patterson learned he was a new father from a reporter who handed him a wire photo of his wife Sandra holding his new little girl back in New York.
 Seneca Patterson had in fact been born a few hours prior to the fight, but Floyd’s team kept the news from him so as not to distract him from the task at hand.
 Skipping out on his victory party, Patterson and hightailed it back to New York to go meet his daughter.